jeremytammik/tbc/a/2044_entitle_license.md

 Please feel free to contact us via [appsubmissions@autodesk.com](appsubmissions@autodesk.com) for any queries related to App Store.

 **Answer:**
 I can confirm that larger organisations use flexnet licencing always.
-My discipline is structural engineering and have worked for a lot of global engineering firms such as URS, AECOM, Jacobs, Arup (1000s of revit users) and smaller national consultancies (>10 users <100) and all have used flex net licencing.
-I am develping my own plug ins at the moment and see the single sign on licence as a constraint on sales to these bigger organisations who use flex net.
+My discipline is structural engineering and I have worked for a lot of global engineering firms such as URS, AECOM, Jacobs, Arup (1000s of Revit users) and smaller national consultancies (more than 10 users, less than 100) and all have used flexnet licencing.
+I am developing my own plugins at the moment and see the single sign on licence as a constraint on sales to these bigger organisations who use flexnet.
 Plus I have worked in secure industries where security and internet access can be limited, again if you need to check your licence every time you log in this would cause issues.
 Another concern I have with trying to sell to the bigger organisations is that many of them cant purchase software for such a small value as £10 , I found out trying to purchase software from the app store through a global organisation two things:

-- They often have a minimum purchase order value, i.e they cant right a cheque or make a payment for <£200 and so a local manager was going to purchase the app on his credit card and claim the money back
+- They often have a minimum purchase order value, i.e., they cant write a cheque or make a payment for less than £200 and so a local manager was going to purchase the app on his credit card and claim the money back.
 - When the IT dept looked at the App and it didnt have a valid signed security certificate (you know the message that pops up about your app and says 'the publisher of this add in could not be verified') they would not sanction its use on company systems and we could not purchase the app.

-From this I have come to the following strategy,
+From this I have come to the following strategy:

-- Sell single sign on version of the app for a reasonable price on the app store say £40, licence controlled by the app store rest call
+- Sell a single sign-on version of the app for a reasonable price on the app store, say £40, licence controlled by the app store REST call.
-- Sell a multi seat version of the app say 8 seats for £250 on the app store , for big organisations, this app has no security or licence control and licence control is based on the 'trust system' of these large organisations who often employ dedicated software to manage there licences deployed.
+- Sell a multi-seat version of the app, say 8 seats for £250 on the app store, for big organisations, This app has no security or licence control and licence control is based on the 'trust system' of these large organisations who often employ dedicated software to manage their licences deployed.

-I went through the process of getting a certiport digital security certificate to sign my apps .dll with so as to be able to sell to larger organisations.
-Once signed the message only pops up once at the start if the plug in is signed.
+I went through the process of getting a certiport digital security certificate to sign my app DLL with so as to be able to sell to larger organisations.
+Once signed, the message only pops up once at the start, if the plug in is signed.

-These organisations do use certain plug in such as rushforth tools, who sell an enterprise version on there own website, so a licencing system for flexnet can be implemented,  there are  pre-purchased licencing software solutions I have seen which can be purchased off the shelf to do this like QLM(quick licence manager) by soraco but obviously have a cost associted with them.
+These organisations do use certain plug in such as rushforth tools, who sell an enterprise version on their own website, so a licencing system for flexnet can be implemented; there are pre-purchased licencing software solutions I have seen which can be purchased off the shelf to do this like QLM (quick licence manager) by soraco, but obviously have a cost associated with them.

 **Response:**
 Autodesk is planning to add some [Multi-user license](https://portal.productboard.com/autodeskforge/20-autodesk-platform-services-roadmap/c/202-multi-user-license-management).
 The question is if using flexnet licencing in a modern Revit is possible to run without a user connected.
 I don't think that is possible.
 Today I only have a single user license in my plugins, I can swap to another user manually.
-A floating license is a thing that planing to create, would be really handy to enable a floating license to all the users with the same domain email.
+A floating license is a thing that I am planning to create, would be really handy to enable a floating license to all the users with the same domain email.

 **Answer:**
-Here are snapshots of the flexnet licence; notice there is no user signed in to Autodesk and Revit fully runs, the bottom right photograph is when you have not connected to the server that is hosting the flex net licence.
+Here are snapshots of the flexnet licence; notice there is no user signed in to Autodesk and Revit fully runs, the bottom right photograph is when you have not connected to the server that is hosting the flexnet licence.

 <center>
 <img src="img/flexnet_licence_2.jpg" alt="Flexnet license" title="Flexnet license" width="496"/> <!-- Pixel Height: 430 Pixel Width: 496 -->